(few words about money-shopping madness and uncontrollable or impulse consumerism)

-My spontaneous decision to travel to India in 2013 triggered few obvious consequences.
-I needed to say quick bye to my family and friends for undefined time, I needed to settle all pending and open things in Poland before the flight date and finally, I needed to pack my entire life in one bag of 20 kg airfare permissible limit and a hand luggage.
-I believe most of the short or long-term travellers can relate to it, we are there put in situation where we have to select the most useful and practical things to take with us.
+My spontaneous decision to travel to India in 2013 triggered a few obvious consequences.
+I needed to say quick bye to my family and friends for an undefined time, I needed to settle all pending and open things in Poland before the flight date and finally, I needed to pack my entire life in one bag of 20 kg airfare permissible limit and hand luggage.
+I believe most of the short or long-term travelers can relate to it, we are there put in a situation where we have to select the most useful and practical things to take with us.
 No sentiments, no merci.
 Nothing less nothing more.

-This ‘more’ kind of thing gets precisely on mute mode when you really do not have capacity to take things with you.
+This ‘more’ kind of thing gets precisely on mute mode when you really do not have the capacity to take things with you.
 I know.
 Some of you might say – there are packers& movers services available around the globe and becoming global and really mobile these days it becomes easy (but still not-that-accessibly-cheap) to call up for such help.
 I agree.
 Just to consider that not everything we stuff our houses with, is really making our lives fulfilled.
 Hence not everything we need to drag with us to another part of the world (keeping in mind that people in other countries will have lots of replacement items to offer too!).
-So, it happened to me, my travel to India opened me for minimalistic approach towards things I possess, I have to have, I should have, I want (or rather I think I want), those I really need versus experiences to collect instead.
+So, it happened to me, my travel to India opened me for a minimalistic approach towards things I possess, I have to have, I should have, I want (or rather I think I want), those I really need versus experiences to collect instead.
 That is how my life chapter for being grateful for all I have and being happy with little starts, or to be more precise: decreasing consumer lifestyle and no-TV-at-home story.

 Money madness and demand for personally customized lives